simplex-chat/simplex-chat/docs/guide/chat-preferences.md

   - `yes (default)` - your contacts can make audio and video calls, as long as they allow you to.

-  - `no` - prohibit your contacts from making audio and video calls.
+  - `no` - your contacts can't send audio and video calls.

   - `always` - your contacts can always make audio and video calls, even if they don't allow you to.

-## Chat preferences
+## Setting chat preferences for all contacts

-You can configure a default set of chat preferences for all your contacts.
+You can set chat preferences for all your contacts.

-#### To configure your chat preferences for all your contacts:
+#### To set your chat preferences for all your contacts:

 1. [Open the app settings menu](./app-settings.md#opening-the-app-settings-menu).